GitLeeRepo/viNotes/viNotes.md

 * **:%s/oldtext/newtext/g** - search and replace in the entire file.
 With the **/g** flags it will replace globally, and it will NOT prompt for confirmation.
 * **:%s/oldtext/newtext/gc** - search and replace in the entire file.
 With the **/gc** flags it will replace globally, but it will prompt for each one.

+### Substitute from the current position to the end of the file

+* **:,$s/oldtext/newtext/g** - search and replace from the current position to the end of the file.
+With the **/g** flags it will replace globally, and it will NOT prompt for confirmation.
+* **:,$s/oldtext/newtext/gc** - search and replace from the current position to the end of the file.
+With the **/gc** flags it will replace globally, but it will prompt for each one.

 ## Highlighting Search and Word Under Cursor

 ### Search Highlight